acenet-arc/cloud_from_a_to_z/_episodes/06-day1-create-a-web-server.md

 ## How do we install and configure Apache?

+### Connect vis SSH from your workstation to your virtual machine

 The first thing we need to do is connect via SSH from our workstations to the virtual machine that we created in the previous section.
 For review, that should look something like this:

 ~~~